📅 Operations Use Case

 Can I import an existing PM schedule from a spreadsheet?

 Yes.
 During inFM setup, existing PM schedules can be imported from spreadsheet data.
 The typical process involves importing your asset list first, then configuring PM schedules for each asset or asset class.
 For organisations with complex existing schedules, the inFM team can assist with the import and configuration process.
-Once schedules are configured, inFM takes over the task of generating work orders — there's no ongoing manual effort to maintain the schedule.

 Can contractors receive and complete PM work orders in inFM?